A Photographer's Self Portrait

-When I got back to the states, I rushed to purchase my own Nikon Camera and immediately went to work.
-My earliest endeavors would be as a landscape and nature photographer.
-I received inspiration from early photography pioneers like Ansel Adams, Edward Weston, Win Bullock and others.
-After taking a few crash photography courses at nearby Dean College, I went on a cross-country expedition to visit and photograph as many national parks as I could.
-During this period, I developed a special fascination with the American Southwest, where I eventually would move to years later.
+I sold my guitar to purchase a Nikon Fe and, instantly, began to get my feet wet.
+Then I got my knees wet.
+Not long after that I would be swimming in it, taking pictures every spare moment I had.
+Inspired by the works of photography pioneers, Ansel Adams, Edward Weston, Win Bullock and others, my earliest endeavors would be as a landscape and nature photographer.
+After enrolling in a business program and taking photography courses at local, Dean College, I went on a cross-country expedition to visit and photograph as many national parks as I could.
+(During this period, I developed a special fascination with the American Southwest, where I would eventually move to years later.)

-Shortly, after I returned to Massachusetts, I had a chance meeting with Craig Roberts, a local photographer and studio owner, in nearby Franklin.
-In those days, I lived, ate and breathed photography, to anyone who would listen.
-I had no idea who I was talking to, at first, only that this person was as passionate about photography as I was.
-Later, when his full identity became known to me, I asked him if I could tag along for some weddings.
-I showed him my landscapes, and, amazingly, he agreed to let me assist him with his next wedding.
-I went on to become an employee of Craig's and, eventually, the main wedding photographer for his studio, a capacity I served in for five years.
+Upon my return to Massachusetts, I met Craig Roberts, a photographer and studio owner, in nearby Franklin, Massachusetts.
+I showed him my landscapes and asked if I could tag along for some weddings, which he, miraculously agreed to, with pay no less.
+I went on to become an employee of Craig's and, eventually, the main wedding photographer for his studio, a capacity in which I served for five years.

-In 1995, I formed my own business in Bellingham, Massachusetts and succeeded to photograph hundreds of weddings throughout New England.
-Business was going well, but life behind the scenes was not quite as glamorous.
+In 1995, after putting in my time with the studio, I formed my own business in Bellingham, Massachusetts, primarily as a wedding photographer and engagement photographer.
+I succeeded to photograph hundreds of weddings throughout New England.
+Although business was going well, life behind the scenes was not as glamorous.

-The street where I lived had gone through years of zoning of changes.
-Parcel after parcel were turned over from agricultural to industrial.
-Residents and I spent years fighting to maintain the quality of life on our street.
-When those efforts fell largely on deaf ears, I decided to move my life forward, further west, to a region I had long loved - the American Southwest.
+The street where I lived had gone through years of systematic zoning changes.
+Acres upon acres were being turned over from agricultural to industrial.
+Residents and I spent years fighting to maintain the quality of life to our street.
+When those efforts fell largely on deaf ears, I decided to move my life forward, by branching out further west, to a region I had long loved - the American Southwest.